manticoresoftware/manticoresearch/manual/Reporting_bugs.md

 1 row in set (0,00 sec)
 ```

-Another debug subcommand `shutdown` will send a TERM signal to the server and so will make it shut down.
+Subcommand `shutdown` will send a TERM signal to the server and so will make it shut down.
 Since it is quite dangerous (nobody wants accidentally stop a production service), it:
 1. needs a VIP connection, and
 2. needs the password

-For the chosen password you need to generate a token with `debug token` subcommand, and put it into [shutdown_token](Server_settings/Searchd.md#shutdown_token) param of searchd section of the config file.
-If no such section exists, or if a hash of the provided password  does not match with the token stored in the config, the subcommand will do nothing.
-Otherwise it will cause 'clean' shutdown of the server.
+Subcommand `crash` is literally causes crash.
+It may be used when setting up different things, like 'how system manager keeps livenes of the service', or 'how feasible is coredump tracking'.

+If some commands is found useful in generic, we'll move them from `debug` subcommands to more generic and stable
+place (notice meaning of `debug tasks` and `debug sched` in the table as such examples).